 The open systems interconnection (OSI) model is a conceptual model created by the International Organization for Standardization which enables diverse communication systems to communicate using standard protocols.
 In plain English, the OSI provides a standard for different computer systems to be able to communicate with each other.

 The OSI Model can be seen as a universal language for computer networking.
-It’s based on the concept of splitting up a communication system into seven abstract layers, each one stacked upon the last.
+It is based on the concept of splitting up a communication system into seven abstract layers, each one stacked upon the last.

 Each layer of the OSI Model handles a specific job and communicates with the layers above and below itself.
 DDoS attacks target specific layers of a network connection; application layer attacks target layer 7 and protocol layer attacks target layers 3 and 4.

-Although the modern Internet doesn’t strictly follow the OSI Model (it more closely follows the simpler Internet protocol suite), the OSI Model is still very useful for troubleshooting network problems.
-Whether it’s one person who can’t get their laptop on the Internet, or a web site being down for thousands of users, the OSI Model can help to break down the problem and isolate the source of the trouble.
+Although the modern Internet does not strictly follow the OSI Model (it more closely follows the simpler Internet protocol suite), the OSI Model is still very useful for troubleshooting network problems.
+Whether it’s one person who can’t get their laptop on the Internet, or a website being down for thousands of users, the OSI Model can help to break down the problem and isolate the source of the trouble.
 If the problem can be narrowed down to one specific layer of the model, a lot of unnecessary work can be avoided.